bigcode-project/bigcode-dataset/pii/README.md

 ## Notebooks
 * `example.ipynb` is an example notebook to show how to use the pipeline.
-* `quantitative_evaluation_regexes.ipynb` contains some evaluation the PII detection.
 * there are several notebooks in `notebooks` folder with some of our experiments.